 At most, 15 credits of the total number of credits that confer the right to obtain a scholarship can come from studies that have been accredited on the basis of prior learning.

-Under special circumstances, scholarships of smaller size may be considered as well for students who obtained more than 45 but fewer than 55 credits during the previous academic year.
+Under special circumstances, scholarships of smaller size may be considered as well for students who obtained more than 50 but fewer than 55 credits during the previous academic year.
 In such cases, the students must append explanations to their scholarship applications, detailing their credits and the reasons why the number of credits remains below 55.
-These students will also be required to include the appropriate documents to verify the facts presented.
+These students will also be required to include the appropriate documents.

 The scholarship covers 50% of one academic year’s tuition fee.

 Students may apply for scholarships for their final semester if they have obtained no fewer than 27 credits during the semester in which they apply.

 In spring 2023, the application period for the scholarships takes place from 1 May until 4 June 2023.
 Decisions on the scholarships will be made on 8 June 2023.

 Link to the application form: https://asiointi.diak.fi/lomakkeet/278/lomakkeet.html